ikeohachidi/ikeoha/content/posts/enhancing-static-assets-load-time-on-my-app.md

 The entire Javascript bundle is compiled with the Go server, so i can run the entire app as a single binary.

-When i pushed it to a production environment the static assets took an incredible amount of time to load, sometimes taking as long as 5 - 6 seconds, this is where my journey into increasing the performance of the app began.
+When i pushed it to a production environment the static assets took an incredible amount of time to load, sometimes taking as long as five or six seconds; this is where my journey into increasing the performance of the app began.

 First tailwind.
 Tailwind is large but it also provides purging, basically a way to remove the css classes you're not using in your app.
-Without configuring purging my CSS bundle was a massive `3000+kb` and with purging it dropped to `100+kb`(Not fantastic, but not `3MB`).
+Without configuring purging my CSS bundle was a massive `3000+kilobyes` and with purging it dropped to `100+kilobytes`(Not fantastic perhaps, but much better than `3MB`).
 This small step offered significant improvement but i was curious to know how far i could push this.

 I stumbled upon `Cache-Control` header on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching).